claude-market/marketplace/plugin-builder/commands/edit.md

 ---
-description: Use natural language to make edits to your existing tools
+description: Edit an existing component in your plugin
 ---

 You are helping a user edit an existing component in a Claude Code plugin using natural language descriptions.